Facebook: Cambridge Analytica may have had up to 87 million users' data

 Facebook is continuing to strengthen its data policies amid the Cambridge Analyica scandal, and today the company provided an update to its plans.
-In a blog post, CTO Mike Schroepfer revealed that Facebook information of up to 87 million people -- mostly in the US -- have been improperly shared with Cambridge Analytica.
+In a blog post, CTO Mike Schroepfer revealed that Facebook information for up to 87 million people -- mostly in the US -- has been improperly shared with Cambridge Analytica.
 This is much higher than the 50 million count reported previously.

-In order to restore user trust as well as improve its reputation, Facebook is working on restricting data access in a few different ways.
+In order to restore user trust, Facebook is working on restricting data access in a few different ways.
 One of them is that call and text history is now part of an opt-in feature for people using Messenger or Facebook Lite on Android.
 This is likely a reaction to when the company came under fire for retaining call metadata on Android phones a few weeks ago.

 "We've reviewed this feature to confirm that Facebook does not collect the content of messages -- and will delete all logs older than one year," wrote Schroepfer.
 He also wrote that the app will only upload the required information for the feature, not broader data such as call duration.